minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Normalizers
 -----------

 The normalizer imports the raw information, extracts the objects from it and gives them to Octopoes.
-Since OpenKAT 1.3.0, the normalizers are fully self-contained.
 They consist of the following files:

 - __init__.py
 - normalize.py